 When the fog settles into our valley for the winter and the days grow short and dark, I find two easy ways to instantly lift my mood: dressing in colorful clothes and eating bright, bold, and colorful food.
 If you liked this chimichurri or green sauce with lentils and roasted carrots or you appreciate the bright, bold flavors of Mexican salsas (such as tomatillo), herb-heavy Indian chutneys, or Zhoug, the Yemenite green sauce often found in falafels, you're going to love this salsa.
-Think of it as pesto's wilder cousin.
+Think of it as pesto's wilder cousin from Mexico or a cheat's salsa verde.
 It's a zesty "high-flavor condiment" I like to keep in the fridge as one of the three make-ahead strategies I use to bring meals together quickly during the week.
 It can be whizzed up in three minutes and it repays me throughout the week.
 I stir it into lentil soups, drizzle it over steamed or roasted vegetables, eggs, avocado toast, and use it to finish off tacos and quinoa bowls.

 Most recently it found its way onto huevos rancheros and Mexican pizza, which I've included a loose guideline to assemble below.
 The orange layer you're seeing is pureed red kuri squash, one of my winter immunity tools.
 This time of year I like to steam red kuri or butternut squash and blend or mash it into a puree with olive oil, salt, and pepper.
 The bright orange color of winter squash and pumpkin means it's high in caratenoids, an antioxidant that boosts immunity.
 Plus its rich fiber content makes it a "slow-burning" carb, helping to balance blood sugar and curb cravings.
 But nutrients aside, I love this puree because it creates a fabulously creamy base for pizza, wraps, pittas, soups, or dolloped over grains.